mcornick/clilol/docs/clilol_create_status.md

 Posts a status to status.lol.

-Specify the status text with the --text flag.
 Quote the text if it contains spaces.

 You can specify an emoji with the --emoji flag.
 This must be an